applicvision/frontend-friends/docs/api/README.md

 ### `tokens(...definitionParts: (object | string | (object | string)[])[]): string`

 Pass an arbitrary number of arguments consisting of strings, objects or arrays of strings or objects.
-The arguments passed will be 'flattened' to one space separated string of unique tokens which can be passed to attributes expecting space separated values, such as `class`.
+The arguments passed will be flattened to one space separated string of unique tokens which can be passed to attributes expecting space separated values, such as `class`.

 Object arguments will have their keys passed to the resulting string if their values are truthy.